zkrising/Tachi/docs/docs/codebase/setup/config.md

 - Type: String
 - Default: Null

-If present, and a string, this points to the webpack dev server for a react app.
+If present, and a string, this points to the local dev server for a react app.
 Having this option set results in CORS being enabled for *that* specific URL.
 This is useful for local development, but should not be used in production.